jwilger/kookaburra/README.markdown

 Kookaburra is a framework for implementing the [Window Driver] [Window Driver] pattern in order to keep acceptance tests maintainable.

+## Requirements ##

+Requires Ruby 1.9.
+Tested with both MRI and JRUBY (not that you must run JRuby in 1.9 compatability mode.)

 ## Installation ##

 Kookaburra is available as a Rubygem and [published on Rubygems.org] [Kookaburra Gem],